-Chadwick Residence accepts referrals from Central New York homeless shelters, social service agencies, churches and schools, accommodating women at risk and their children.
+We accept referrals from the Coordinated Entry List.
+Referrals come from Central New York homeless shelters, social service agencies, churches and schools, accommodating women at risk and their children.

-Residents also deal with medical issues or physical disabilities (38 percent) as well as developmental or learning difficulties (21 percent).
+Residents also deal with medical issues or physical disabilities as well as developmental or learning difficulties.

 Chadwick Residence continuously proves its success with individuals like these, including 60 percent who’ve found permanent housing and 36 percent moving on to temporary situations.
 Only 4 percent were discharged back to shelters.